 Below is my case in point.
 This is a true account, believe it or not.

-If the best effort in determining whether your staff are annoying customers, or dissuading from a future purchase or helpful interaction, then perhaps build the entire survey around this line of questioning.
+If the best effort is determining whether your staff are annoying customers, or dissuading them from a future purchase or helpful interaction, then perhaps build the entire survey around this line of questioning.

 Keeping it relevant